dzackgarza/Notes/GRE/Topics/Calculus.md

 	&= f(x, b(x))~b'(x) - f(x, a(x))~a'(x)\end{align}
 	$$
 	- Proof: let $F(x)$ be an antiderivative and compute $F'(x)$ using the chain rule.
+	- #todo for constants, this should allow differentiating under the integral when $f, f_x$ are "jointly continuous"

 Derivatives  | Integrals  |  Signs | Result
 ---|---|--|---|---